Defective4/owrx-backend/README.md

 - Background decoding

 # Contributing
+See any issues?
+Go ahead, report them [here](https://github.com/Defective4/owrx-backend/issues)!
+Pull requests are also welcome.

 # Support
 If you want to support my work, consider buying me a coffee at [ko-fi.com!](https://ko-fi.com/defective4_)